I'm a fan of art prints. So unique and varied, and typically affordable!

 Something about these looks, however, seems totally doable.
 I like how the basis of most of her outfits are simple and elegant - this is something I can understand and get on board with.

-shoes...insert huge, longing sigh here), there are plenty of things that could fall within my budget.
+And while I decidedly cannot afford many of the items in these photos (mainly the shoes...insert huge, longing sigh here), there are plenty of things that could fall within my budget.

 It's a rather dreary Friday in these parts, so I thought a little bit of cheer could do us all some good.